Golden46/InventorySystem/docs/tutorial.md

 Now that we have our base class, we can start to make some `item classes` we want in our game.
 Here is an example of an item class for a `sword`.
 It has a `sharpness`, `attack speed`, `guard ability`, and `durability` stat.
 Create this script in `Scripts > Inventory > Items > Swords`

 >[!IMPORTANT]
-> This item is also a `Scriptable Object` and will be created as an asset.
-It is important to realise that it inherits from `InventoryItem` because we want to have those properties on our sword as well as the ones that are unique to just this item.
+> This item is a `Scriptable Object` and `inherits` from `InventoryItem`.
+This class will be used to create items.
+It is important to note that when an `item` is created using this class it will have both the properties from this class and the class it inherits from.

 >[!NOTE]
-> The `ItemStats` function at the bottom is called the exact same as the one in the `InventoryItem` script.
-This is really important because it needs to `override` the function in the base class in order to work properly.
-We need a way to get the `items stats` and display them on the screen, and using this method to return them in the form of a `dictionary` works really well when you need to proceduraly show different types of stats.
+> At the bottom we have the `ItemStats` function and as you can see it uses the `override` keyword.
+This is important because we are going to be `overidding` this for every `item class` we make so the correct stats get returned.
+Using this method to return the stats in the form of a `dictionary` works really well when you need to proceduraly show different types of stats.

 ```cs
 using UnityEngine;